I am now a PhD (in computer science) at the University of Pittsburgh under the supervision of Prof. Junyu Liu.

 1 Quantum Cosmology

-This is the main topic of my thesis, we are trying to understand the quantum features and relics of the primordial fluctuation during the inflation.
+This is the main topic of my master thesis, we are trying to understand the quantum features and relics of the primordial fluctuation during the inflation.
 For more information, please refer my publication.

 Increasing the energy level on the traditional collider has been a trend for several decades.
 However, we are now facing more and more challenges on energy, environment, and money to build larger collider.
 On the other hand, collider is also not good at searching some kinds of particles such as axion and axion-like particles (the candidates for dark matter).
 With developed techniques in quantum metrology and sensing we can have very precise measurement with a tabletop instrument.
 It is interesting to make use of these knowledges to propose new experiment for beyond Standard Model physics and quantum gravity.